 Mike squeezed out tears and grimaced as he shook his head over and over.
 The swelling strings of the soundtrack sounded mocking and grated his ears.

-The man sat on the couch and put the towel and bottle on the coffee table where Mike could see it.
+The man sat on the couch and put the towel and bottle on the coffee table.

 ‘I only make the stuff.
 We’re fighting a war, man.
 We’re dying out.’
 Mike said.